openstack/adjutant/README.md

 * process_actions
   * needs to be called in the ActionView definition
   * A function to run the processing and validation of request data for actions.
-  * Builds and returns the registration object, or the validation errors.
+  * Builds and returns the task object, or the validation errors.
 * approve
-  * Takes a registration and approves it, running post_approve actions and issuing a token if needed.
+  * Takes a task and approves it, running post_approve actions and issuing a token if needed.
-  * Used only if no admin approval is needed for Registrations create by this ActionView.
+  * Used only if no admin approval is needed for Tasks create by this ActionView.

 See 'api_v1.views' and look at the ActionView class to get a better idea.